Adolph Peter Adler: Career

 Adler became an avid and prominent representative of the young Danish Hegelians and took a pastorate in 1841.
 He claimed to have had a "vision of light" in 1842, which turned him against Hegelianism.
-In this vision Jesus commanded him to burn his former books and stated that he would dictate to him a new work.
-This book was entitled Several Sermons (Nogle Prædikener), and was published in 1843.
+In this vision, Jesus commanded him to burn his former books and stated that he would dictate to him a new work.
+This book, entitled Several Sermons (Nogle Prædikener), and was published in 1843.
 He wrote later in his "preface" to a collection of sermons published in 1843, that he realized as if in a flash that everything depended not upon thought but upon spirit, and that an evil spirit existed. and he continued:

 That same night a hideous sound descended into our room. then the Savior commanded me to get up and go in and write down these words: The first human beings could have had an eternal life, because when thought joins God's spirit with the body, then life is eternal; when the human being joins God's spirit with the body, then the human being is God's child; Adam would thus have been God's son.
 But they sinned.
 Thought immersed itself in itself without the world, without the body.
 It separated the spirit from the body, the spirit from the world.
 And when the human being himself, when thought itself separates the spirit from the body and the spirit from the world, the human being must die and the world and the body must become evil.
 And what becomes of the spirit?
 The spirit leaves the body.
 But God does not take it back.
 And it becomes his enemy.
 And where does it go?
 Back into the world.
 Why?
 It is angry with the world, which abandoned it.
 It is the evil spirit.
 And the world itself created the evil spirit.
 Then Jesus commanded me to burn my own works and in the future to keep to the Bible.

-Bishop Jacob Peter Mynster suspended him in 1844.
-Adler was then deposed in 1845.
+Bishop Jacob Peter Mynster suspended him in 1844 and Adler was then deposed in 1845.
 He later conceded that his revelation was a mistake, that "revelation was perhaps too strong an expression".
-To make matters much worse, Adler later published other works, and declared that his former "revelation" was instead a work of genius.
-Moreover, Kierkegaard met with Adler, who, in reading his own works to Kierkegaard, would alternate between a regular speaking voice and a shrill "whistling" voice, as if the latter were to convey weightier and more spiritual truths.
+To make matters much worse, Adler later published other works and declared that his former "revelation" was instead a work of genius.
+Moreover, Kierkegaard met with Adler, who, while reading his own works to Kierkegaard, would alternate between a regular speaking voice and a shrill "whistling" voice, as if the latter were to convey weightier and more spiritual truths.
 It was clear that the man was deranged.
-But beyond the mere fact of his delusions, Kierkegaard was impressed by the issues that the case of Adler raised, being particularly interested in Adler's confusion over the categories of genius and inspiration.
+However, beyond the mere fact of his delusions, Kierkegaard was impressed by the issues that the case of Adler raised, particularly Adler's confusion over the categories of genius and inspiration.
 Kierkegaard's interest in Adler led him to write The Book on Adler, which was published posthumously in 1872.